 Provia commercial vehicle spare parts brand put their app store QR codes on their website so users can scan straight to the app catalog and order parts directly from their mobile phones.
 This is extremely useful for searching for parts from anywhere to find solutions in real-time.

 URL QR codes are amazing for driving website traffic, especially through contactless marketing.
 You can track any dynamic QR code in real-time on the Supercode analytics dashboard to see how many people are scanning the code to route to your site.
 You can then check your site analytics to see what percentage of people who visited your site came from your QR code.
 It's an accurate way to measure where your traffic is coming from and analyze your marketing strategy.
+QR code tracking is perfect for scaling successful marketing campaigns.

 Design a custom QR code that consumers will be curious to scan with a clear call-to-action.
 They are perfect for m-commerce stores that customers can shop at when physical stores are closed for pickup later or for delivery of merchandise.
 M-commerce has consistently been on the rise for years and will continue.
 Place QRs on shop windows for after-hours shopping and appointment-making in places like the hairdressers or doctor's offices.